christroutner/insight-docker/README.md

 ## Installation
 These directions are geared at Ubuntu 18.04 OS with at least 2GB of RAM, and a non-root user with sudo privledges.
-The testnet blockchain data takes up about 25GB of space.

 Your mileage may vary.

 1. It's always a good idea to add